 The implementation of this Policy and day-to-day management of applications and allocations will be carried out by the Association's housing management staff.
-The staff team is responsible and accountable to the Housing Management Sub-Committee and to the Association's Management Committee.
+The staff team is responsible and accountable to the Management Committee.

 Reporting to the Director, the Housing Manager is responsible for ensuring effective implementation of the Allocations Policy, and the services provided to housing applicants.